There are three main greenhouse gases naturally

 o Global warming cases climate change

-o Global warming
+o Global warming increases water vapor in the air

 o Increased energy and water vapor lead to torrential rains and floods